mjrvanschaik/Covid/README.md

 * Be human, be kind, be YOU

-## Be part of the solution
+## Action Against Corona
-If you've time on your hands and you want to help in any way, check sites such as:
+If you've time on your hands and you want to help in any way, BE PART OF THE SOLUTION [ActionAgainstCorona](https://actionagainstcorona.org/)
-[ActionAgainstCorona](https://actionagainstcorona.org/)